al-mcintyre/DEQ/README.md

   gtf, paired.end = FALSE, outfi = "deq_results.txt", tool = "deq",
   compare.gene = TRUE, readlen = 50, fraglen = 100, nthreads = 1)
   ```
 from the appropriate folder (or adjust file paths).
 Must provide a gtf file for hg38.
+Run-time should be ~5 minutes for this demo.

 Further scripts to generate figures for our [bioRxiv paper](https://www.biorxiv.org/content/10.1101/657130v2) are available [here](https://github.com/al-mcintyre/merip_reanalysis_scripts).